lintool/guide/ura.md

 Think of the above as an "initial screen", which is necessary because I get many requests to work with me and don't have time to respond to them all in a customized manner.
 Those tasks shouldn't take more than a few hours, and it's an opportunity to see if you're truly interested in my work.

-## What's the Deal with All This Replication?
+## What's the Deal with All This Reproduction?

 I believe strongly in open science.
 To the extent that I can (keeping in mind that my students are actually the ones doing the work), I insist that _all_ research is backed by open-source code.
 But not just open-source code, _usable_ open-source code.
-We (try not to) just throw shit over the wall, but release code that allows anyone to _replicate_ our work, i.e., you can run our code and get the same results.
+We (try not to) just throw shit over the wall, but release code that allows anyone to _reproduce_ our work, i.e., you can run our code and get the same results.

-Almost always, the first tasks that I ask my URAs to do is to replicate some existing piece of work.
+Almost always, the first tasks that I ask my URAs to do is to reproduce some existing piece of work.
 This serves two purposes:

 + For you, it offers an entry into our research.
 See if you like it.